K8lcx63/planning_suturo_1718/planning_programm/planning_interaction/README.md

 ## Purpose

 General purpose of this package is it to establish certain functions, which enable the Pr2 Robot to interact with humans in case of some unsolvable Problems, like unreachable objects, unretrievable objects or unplaceable objects.
-Also the robot can run can use this interactions to solve some deadlocks, like the storageplaces beeing to filled up.
+Also the robot can use this interactions to solve some deadlocks, like the storageplaces beeing to filled up.

 ## Usage of interfaces